Last updated: August 22, 2022

 Dogs: | Not allowed |

-Resolute Beach is located south of the West Head Lookout in Ku-ring-gai Chase National Park.
-This lookout is located at the very end of West Head Road, accessible via McCarrs Creek Road.
+Resolute Beach lies just south of the West Head Lookout in Ku-ring-gai Chase National Park, which is situated at the end of West Head Road.

-Parking is available at the lookout or at the Resolute Picnic Area.
-The below map shows where these two parking areas and Resolute Beach are located:
+Parking is available at both the lookout and the Resolute Picnic Area, and the map below highlights the locations of these two parking spots along with Resolute Beach:

-There are two walking tracks to Resolute Beach; one starting from the Resolute Picnic Area and the other starting from the West Head Lookout.
-These two walking tracks combined form the 6 km long Resolute Loop Trail.
+There are two walking tracks to Resolute Beach: one begins at the Resolute Picnic Area, and the other starts at the West Head Lookout.

 - West Head Lookout